5 February 2019

 Remotely controlled ship without seafarers on board - The ship is controlled and operated from another location.
 There are no seafarers on board.

-Fully autonomous ship – The operating system of the ship is able to make decisions and determine actions by itself.
+Fully autonomous ship – The operating system of the ship can make decisions and determine actions by itself.

-It will be interesting to see how these definitions are adapted, as well as those of the Classification Societies.
+It will be interesting to see how these definitions are adapted and those of the Classification Societies.

 This article was originally published in Focus Issue 1,2019